 The above code, fits all of the criteria.
 We could consider this to be Clean Code, but is it really?

-During my career have seen many interpretations of the exact same code, in hundreds of applications.
-Even in what some would consider and even sold scalable enterprise software.
+During my career have I seen many interpretations of the exact same code, in hundreds of applications.
+Even in what some would consider and even sold as scale-able enterprise software.
 In fact, I would place odds on the fact that if you open most any software application you’ll probably find similar examples.

 Does this mean the code is actually clean code ?